lytves/base-nft-contract/README.md

 ---

 The code above uses dotenv to load the **WALLET_KEY** environment variable from a **.env** file to process.env.WALLET_KEY.
 You should use a similar method to avoid hardcoding your private keys within your source code.
-And is used Blockscout API key you should add to your .env file BLOCKSCOUT_KEY
+And is used Blockscout API key you should add the **BLOCKSCOUT_KEY** environment variable to your .env file.